Project 41,12 Inc.

 The Math Institute

-The Math Institute is focused on providing teachers the resources and support they need to center the classroom on their students.
+The Math Institute provides teachers the resources and support they need to center the classroom on their students.
 Through physical and digital materials, as well as in person and virtual workshops, the Math Institute collaborates with teachers where they are to enhance and open up their classrooms for better student engagement.
-Our methodology is based on the Montessori Method developed for children ages 0-12, but has been extended to the 12-18 Mathematics environment.
+Our methodology is based on the brilliant work Dr. Maria Montessori outlined for 12-18, and our materials designed as extensions of her materials in 0-12.

 Train Montessori